B i o g r a p h y

 Johan is also a member of Dyo Nyans, a group dedicated to new music for saxophone and clarinet.
+In 2019, the duo toured Taiwan, teaching and performing at concert halls and universities.
 They released their first album, Debut, in 2018.
-They also taught and performed at Malmo Music Conservatory and Lunnevad Folkhogskola in Sweden in 2018.
+They taught and performed at Malmo Music Conservatory and Lunnevad Folkhogskola in Sweden in 2018.
 The duo has performed at the University of Tennessee, University of Kansas, Central Washington University, University of Idaho, University of Illinois, University of California - Long Beach, Oklahoma State University, and was selected for the 2015 International Clarinet Association ClarinetFest in Madrid.

-Johan has performed with such artists as Slide Hampton, Dee Dee Bridewater, Rufus Reid, Hamiet Bluiett, Randy Brecker, Bill Holman, "Blue" Lou Marini, Vince DiMartino, Azar Lawrence, Wayne Bergeron, Steve Turre, Jay Sanborn, Greg Gisberg, Ingrid Jensen, Lee Konitz, Grace Kelly, Willie Pickens, Donny McCaslin, Johnathan Blake, Boris Kozlov and many others.
+Johan has performed with jazz artists such as Slide Hampton, Dee Dee Bridewater, Rufus Reid, Hamiet Bluiett, Bill Holman, "Blue" Lou Marini, Vince DiMartino, Azar Lawrence, Wayne Bergeron, Steve Turre, Jay Sanborn, Greg Gisberg, Ingrid Jensen, Lee Konitz, Grace Kelly, Willie Pickens, Donny McCaslin, Johnathan Blake, Boris Kozlov and many others.
 He has performed on two Dazzle Jazz label recordings ("Into the Open" and "Hold On") with the Fred Hess Big Band, alongside Matt Wilson, Ron Miles and John Gunther.